Last Updated: April 04, 2014

 Latest update: April, 2014

 Last Updated: April, 2014

 Madhya Pradesh is located in Central India.
 The state is bound on the north by Uttar Pradesh, the east by Chhattisgarh, the south by Maharashtra and the west by Gujarat and Rajasthan.

-It is among the fastest growing states in India; gross state domestic product (GSDP) grew at a compound annual growth rate (CAGR) of 15.7 per cent during 2004-05 to 2012-13.
+It is among the fastest growing states in the country.
+The state’s gross state domestic product (GSDP) grew at a compound annual growth rate (CAGR) of 8.82 per cent during 2005–13.

-It offers various fiscal and policy incentives for businesses under the Industrial Promotion Policy-2010 & Action Plan, besides policies for IT, biotechnology, tourism and SEZs.
+Madhya Pradesh offers various fiscal and policy incentives for businesses under the Industrial Promotion Policy, 2010 & Action Plan, besides policies for IT, biotechnology, tourism and special economic zones (SEZs).
 To attract investors and promote entrepreneurs, the state government has appointed TRIFAC, an agency to facilitate a single-window mechanism, for speedy approvals of various clearances and permissions.
 The state government has also made some well-planned infrastructure investments in terms of roads, railway networks, buses and airports.
 It aims to be power surplus by 2014 and also plans to reduce power tariffs by 5 per cent.